social-link-analytics-group-bsc/gender_bioinfo/README.md

 connects to [DOI resolution](https://dx.doi.org/) to extract link of the papers—links to the papers are not provided by Scopus.
 The completion time can be sped up by commenting the line #162 in `data_loader.py`.

+Duplicated records (194) and entries without DOI (401) are not included in the loading process. **In total, 46,832 records are stored in the database**.

 ## Data Processing

 Scopus does not provide the full name of authors—only the initial of the first (and middle) name and the last name.